aakarsh27/javacript-codes-snippets/README.md

 so much learning to do my head hurts. what even is this

-it was all good till DOM. after it got into something
+it was all good till DOM. after it got into something that requires intense practice